gtrxAC/discord-wap/README.md

 ## Status
 ### Working
 * Server, channel, and DM lists
-  * Note: due to page size limitations, not all channels are shown
+  * Note: due to page size limitations, only the most recently used channels are shown
 * Message sending
 * Replying with ping on or off
 * Message history with pagination